Mini Biscoff Cheesecakes

 Ingredients

-To finish, you’ll top each one with whipped cream and a cream-filled Biscoff biscuit for that extra little touch.
+To finish, top each cheesecake with whipped cream and a cream-filled Biscoff biscuit for that extra special touch.

 Method

 Start by crushing your Biscoff biscuits into coarse crumbs and spooning them into the base of small serving glasses.
-Unlike a traditional cheesecake, there’s no need to press them down firmly—keeping them loose makes these much easier to eat and gives a lovely layered texture.
+Unlike a traditional cheesecake, there’s no need to press them down firmly.
+Keeping them loose makes these much easier to eat and creates a lovely layered texture.

-Prepare your cheesecake filling by combining cream cheese, cream, and sugar until smooth and creamy.
+Prepare your cheesecake filling by combining the cream cheese, cream and sugar until smooth and creamy.
 Pipe or spoon the filling gently over the biscuit layer.

 Warm the Biscoff spread slightly so it becomes pourable, then drizzle it over the top of each cheesecake.